 - Barnet Wellspring restaurant serving hot and cold food and drinks from 7.30am to 8pm, Monday to Sunday.

 - The Friends Hospital Shop, which sells newspapers, magazines, toiletries, small gifts, sandwiches, salads and ‘treats’ such as ice creams, chocolate bars and drinks as well as Oyster card and mobile phone top-ups.
 The shop accepts both cash and card payments.
-It’s open from 8am to 6pm, Monday to Friday and 8am to 5pm, Saturday to Sunday.
+It’s open from 8am to 6pm, Monday to Friday and 9am to 5pm, Saturday to Sunday (including bank holidays).

-- Costa Coffee, open 7am to 6pm, Monday to Friday and 7am to 3pm, Saturday to Sunday.
+- Costa Coffee, open 7am to 6pm, Monday to Sunday.

 Vending machines are available on each floor in the corridors, in the emergency department and in the restaurant.